opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 Although this group grew relatively fast in the first half of 2022, growth has slowed down and turned slightly negative over the past year.
 Overall, growth among projects in the "baseline" cohort was -0.4% over the past year, a net difference of 14.3% compared to the RF3 cohort.
 While these results are promising, we should once again be cautious about attributing causality to RF3.
 The RF3 cohort is not a random sample of OSS projects, and there are many other factors that could be driving the observed growth in developer activity.

-Finally, we can also add the 174 "new" projects that are applying for RF4 as a third comparison group.
-These projects have fewer full-time active developers overall (around 100), but an even faster growth rate of +18.4% over the past year.
+Finally, we can also add the "new" projects that are applying for RF4 as a third comparison group.
+These projects have fewer full-time active developers overall (around 100), but an even faster growth rate of +18% over the past year.
+(Note: 4/176 "new" projects don't show up in the graph because they didn't have any public developer activity during the analysis window.)

 ![Comparison with Control](output_11_1.png)